 Toggle: English / Spanish

-- Bacteria or viral infections, including strep throat and upper respiratory infections
+- Bacterial or viral infections, including strep throat and upper respiratory infections (such as a cold)

 - Some medicines, including antimalaria drugs, beta-blockers, and lithium